raunakdoesdev/academic-kickstart/content/post/seeing-what-a-gan-cannot-generate/index.md

 ## Measuring Mode Collapse

+### Segmentation

+To understand what information is being dropped from generated images, it would be important to understand what “stuff” is in an image in the first place.
+Thankfully, this is already a field of extensive study: image segmentation.
+The authors use

 [^frech]: Martin Heusel, Hubert Ramsauer, Thomas Unterthiner, Bernhard Nessler, and Sepp Hochreiter.
 2017.
 GANs trained by a two time-scale update rule converge to a local nash equilibrium.
 In *Proceedings of the 31st International Conference on Neural Information Processing Systems* (*NIPS’17*).
 Curran Associates Inc., Red Hook, NY, USA, 6629–6640.